Hexagon/croner-rust/README.md

   for the last day and weekday of the month, `#` for the nth weekday of the month, `W` for closest weekday to a day of month and second granularity.
 - Evaulate cron expressions across different time zones.
+- Allows for flexible combination of DOM and DOW conditions, enabling patterns to match specific days of the week in specific weeks of the month or the closest weekday to a specific day.
 - Compatible with `chrono` and (optionally) `chrono-tz`.
 - Robust error handling.